oipnioi/LibreLoginNext-REBORNPLUSPLUS/README.md

 - [FastLogin contributors](https://github.com/games647/FastLogin) - for their work, which was used as a base for the paper port
 - [Fejby](https://github.com/Fejby) - for providing Floodgate test server and helping with testing
+- [Kyngs](https://github.com/kyngs) - made this project possible
+- [LibreLogin contributors](https://github.com/kyngs/LibreLogin) - for providing all the base plugin

 # License

-LibrePremium is [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software), licensed under the Mozilla Public License 2.0.
+LibrePremium (And LibreLogin/LibreLoginNext) is [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software), licensed under the Mozilla Public License 2.0.

 [Read the license here.](https://github.com/MiguVerse/LibreLoginNext/blob/master/LICENSE)